cfrog1/Research-papers/README.md

 # Research-papers

+1. Belief Thresholds

+This paper explores the social dynamics leading to rapid belief change by using an agent-based model written in Netlogo.
+Underlying concepts implemented include preference falsification, diverse individual thresholds for change, social clustering, and dissent punishment.
+The ODD protocol is used to describe the model design.

-1. Genre Classification for Movies
+2. Genre Classification for Movies

 The paper implemented and analysed the use of decision tree and logistic regression models